 Instead of waiting for a transplant, opt for a change of heart.

 Move your diet in a low-carb direction, eschew ultra-processed foods and take short walking breaks during the work day (55).
 These three easy steps will provide significant protection against the problems caused by your parents and our pathogenic post-modern lifestyle.
-If you add the full Health Protocol you will create your own Blue Zone, and jump onto an even longer health/time line.
+If you add a comprehensive pharmaconutritional program you will create your own Blue Zone, and jump onto an even longer health/time line.

 For those interested in building muscle we can return once again (56) to intermittent fasting, or time-restricted eating.